AdobeDocs/campaign-classic.es-ES/help/delivery/using/understanding-delivery-failures.md

 ---
 title: Comprensión de los errores de entrega
-seo-title: Comprensión de los errores de entrega
-description: Comprensión de los errores de entrega
+description: Aprenda a comprender los errores de envío
-seo-description: null
 page-status-flag: never-activated
 uuid: 03a91f84-77fe-40a9-8be9-a6a35a873ae1
 contentOwner: sauviat